nafeesahyounis/milestone-4/README.md

 The target audience for lifestyle redesigned is adults looking for a one-stop ecommerce site where they can have their lifestyle service related needs met.
 Lifestyle redesigned acts as a connecting point for consumers and professionals in one of the main categories.
 Consumers can use the site to book their consultations and access a database of a variety of different professionals to choose from.

+The user goals are:

+- To have a database where they can quickly and easily find professionals in one of the four service fields: home design, personal styling, fitness & life coaching.

+- To be able to easily purchase their first consultation without having to search through lots of different websites.